evy004/GamePortfolio/README.md

 ﻿# GamePortfolio

-# Portfolio Website (Kaboom.js Interactive Room)
+# Portfolio Website

 This is a personal portfolio site built with **Kaboom.js**, where visitors can explore an interactive 2D room and open pop-up modals to learn more about me (Evy!), my projects, and my experience.
+This was built to showcase my interest in game development and design, where all art assets were drawn by me.
+I took inspiration from the popular games Stardew Valley and Minecraft for styling.

 ## Features
 - **Interactive Player**: Move around the room using arrow keys or WASD.